gumaerc-testorg/pe.710-spring-2007/content/pages/readings.md

 ---
 content_type: page
-learning_resource_types:
-- Readings
-ocw_type: CourseSection
+description: Readings section contains the list of required and recommened readings for the course.
+draft: false
 title: Readings
 uid: 1cf748aa-006e-7ce2-a7e1-4a3969a00cc3
 ---
 The main text for the course, written by the instructor, is:

 Matsuzaki, Carol. _Tennis Fundamentals_.
 Champaign, IL: Human Kinetics, 2004.
 ISBN: 9780736051514.

-Other Readings Include:
+Other readings Include:

 Groppel, Jack. _High Tech Tennis_.
 Champaign, IL: Human Kinetics, 1992.
 ISBN: 9780880114585.